Anytime valid and asymptotically optimal inference driven by predictive recursion: Introduction

-Thanks to the recursive form of PR's mixture model fit, it immediately follows that the proposed PRe-process is upper-bounded by a genuine likelihood ratio, which is a test martingale under the null and hence has expected value upper-bounded by 1; see Theorem~\ref{thm:valid}.
-Then the anytime validity, i.e., valid hypothesis tests and confidence regions uniformly over stopping rules that drive the data collection process, is an immediate consequence of Ville's inequality; see Corollaries~\ref{cor:test}--\ref{cor:conf}.
-With finite-sample anytime validity guaranteed, we then turn our attention to the question of efficiency in Section~\ref{SS:growth}.
-There, in Theorem~\ref{thm:efficient}, we establish that, under certain regularity conditions, the PRe-process achieves the optimal growth rate for true distributions in the alternative relative to the posited mixture model.
-And since our PRe-process proposal can itself be viewed as a variant of universal inference, our growth rate result also sheds light on the efficiency of universal inference more generally.
+Thanks to $\pr$'s naturally recursive model fit, the $\pr$e-process is easily upper-bounded by a genuine likelihood ratio, which is a test martingale under the null and hence has expected value upper-bounded by 1.
+Then the anytime validity, e.g., hypothesis tests that are valid uniformly over stopping rules, is an immediate consequence; see Section~\ref{SS:valid}.
+With anytime validity guaranteed, we turn our attention to efficiency in Section~\ref{SS:growth}.
+There we establish that the $\pr$e-process asymptotically achieves the first-order optimal growth rate when the null is false.

-Two quick illustrations are presented in Section~\ref{S:examples}---one testing for a monotone density and the other testing a parametric null---where it is shown that the empirical growth rate of the PRe-process closely matches the asymptotically optimal growth rate established in Theorem~\ref{thm:efficient}.
-Then, in Section~\ref{SS:logconcave.null}, in the context of testing for a log-concave density, we show that the PRe-process is no less efficient than the e-process-based test in \citet{gangrade2023sequential}, more efficient than the e-value-based test proposed in \citet{dunn2021universal}, and computationally much more efficient than both the methods.
-Finally, some concluding remarks are made in Section~\ref{S:discuss} and technical details can be found in Appendix~\ref{A:details}.
+Two illustrations are presented in Section~\ref{S:examples}, where we show that the $\pr$e-process's empirical, finite-sample growth rate closely matches the theoretical growth rate advertised in Theorem~\ref{thm:efficient}.
+Then, in Section~\ref{S:applications}, we consider two applications.
+The first is a classical nonparametric problem of testing for log-concavity in the density, and we investigate the efficiency of our $\pr$e-process based test compared to the recently proposed tests in \citet{gangrade2023sequential} and \citet{dunn.etal.logconcave}.
+The second application concerns testing for time-homogeneity in discrete-valued time series data.
+Some concluding remarks are in Section~\ref{S:discuss} and further discussion and technical details can be found in the supplementary material.